001honi/thesis-bachelor/README.md

 integrating the deep network models, trained on Tensorflow and PyTorch libraries, into the OpenCV-Python environment.
-Tracking perforamance has been evaluated on VOT-LT (Visual Object Tracking - Long Term) and LASOT (Large-scale Single Object Tracking) datasets, which are two commonly used challenging benchmarkig data sets.
+Tracking perforamance has been evaluated on VOT-LT (Visual Object Tracking - Long Term) and LASOT (Large-scale Single Object Tracking) datasets, which are two commonly used challenging benchmarking data sets.
 <br><br>
 Long-term person tracking performance is reported on the video sequences, having camera angle, exposure, scale, blur and luminance changes, as 79% and 61% in the